VIP-SMUR/vip-smur.github.io/docs/index.md

 ---

-Welcome to the project page of the [Surrogate Modeling for Urban Regeneration](https://vip-smur.github.io/wiki/) (VIP) at Georgia Tech. [[What is a VIP][What is a VIP]].
+Welcome to the project page of the [[VIP][VIP]] team [Surrogate Modeling for Urban Regeneration](https://vip-smur.github.io/wiki/) at Georgia Tech.
 This course is led by Dr. Patrick Kastner, head of the [Sustainable Urban Systems Lab](https://sustain.arch.gatech.edu).

 ## 📝 The Problem